MasseR/haskell-workshop/workshop1/slides/src/slides.md

 ## Challenges

-- Haskell has lots abstractions one of which is the functor abstraction.
+- Haskell has lots of abstractions one of which is the functor abstraction.
 Check the type of `fmap` and see if you can rewrite the `makeCandidate` function using fmap.
 - Can you write the function `mapMaybe :: (a -> Just b) -> [a] -> [b]`.